 The bulk of the course happens on your own time, with discussions, readings, and non-graded review quizzes in Teachable, our virtual classroom.
 To add to the experience, live webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.

-Live instruction for the 2021-2022 season will begin on Mon.
-Nov 1, 2021 from 6:30-8pm Eastern time, and continue for 6 weeks, with the final webinar on Mon.
-Dec 6.
-While we encourage live attendance so you have the opportunity to engage with the presenters and ask questions, all webinars we will be posted in our online classroom for students to watch anytime.
-Once you have enrolled in this course, you will retain access to all materials indefinitely, and can return to participate in the live webinars as many times as you wish.
+Live instruction next begins Mon Oct 31, 2022 from 6:30-8pm Eastern, with the final webinar on Mon Dec 5.
+While we encourage live attendance so you have the opportunity to engage with the presenters and ask questions, all webinars are recorded and posted in your online classroom for students to watch anytime.
+Once you have enrolled in this course, you will retain access to all materials indefinitely, and can return to participate in the live webinars in future offerings of the course if you wish.

 Integrated Pest Management (IPM) for the New York State IPM Program.
 She